 - Rapid heart rate

 - Poor skin elasticity (the skin will sink back to the normal position when pinched; it will lag with severe dehydration)

 - Lethargy, confusion or coma

 Many people struggle with finding the time, remembering or forcing themselves to take a moment and drink a glass of water or two, so I want to steal an excerpt from last weeks entry (just in case you missed it)…

 This is how we stave off dehydration.
-By knowing the signs and by building habits into our daily lives to take a moment and drink clean, safe water will make all of us happier and healthier.
+By knowing the signs and symptoms of dehydration and by building habits into our daily lives to take a moment and drink clean, safe water will make all of us happier and healthier.

-This is such an easy process to adopt, and so beneficial!
-Try it.
-I dare you.
+This is such an easy process to adopt and so beneficial!
 It very well could make a massive improvement in your daily life.
-It has in mine.

 Wishing you happiness, health, and hydration throughout the summer and beyond!